kinvolk/coding-game-service/docs/overview.md

 The other way is by other applications calling `ExternalEvent`.
 This method is just called with a single string stating what that event was.
 A call to `ExternalEvent` is only relevant if the game service was in a state where it was listening for that event.
+Other applications can determine this by observing changes on the `CurrentlyListeningForEvents` property, which is an array of boxed strings.
 For example, in the `intro` mission, the game service becomes interested in the user moving a window.
-This will cause the signal `ListenForEvent` to be fired with `move-window`.
+This will cause the signal `CurrentlyListeningForEvents` to be updated to include `move-window`.
 Any other application or system service that might want to tell the game service about a window being moved can then call `ExternalEvent` with `move-window` when that happens.
-Applications should not notify the game service of events unless they receive the `ListenForEvent` signal as an optimisation.
+Applications should not notify the game service of events unless they notice that `CurrentlyListeningForEvents` includes that event type as an optimisation.

 When an external event occurs, the game service looks up the event which caused that external event to be listened for and runs any events listed in its `data.received` member.

-When the game service is no longer interested in some event, for instance, because some timeout happened or the event was already received, it will emit `StopListeningFor` with that event name.
-Other applications can catch this signal and stop running any internal logic to detect whether that event should be sent.
+When the game service is no longer interested in some event, for instance, because some timeout happened or the event was already received, it remove that event type from the `CurrentlyListeningForEvents` property.
+Other applications can catch this change and stop running any internal logic to detect whether that event should be sent.

-If applications start up after the game service and they might want to send events to it, they should call `CurrentlyListeningForEvents` to get all events which the game service is currently interested in (eg, all those for which `ListenForEvent` was sent and `StopListeningFor` has not been sent.
+If applications start up after the game service and they might want to send events to it, they should inspect the value of `CurrentlyListeningForEvents` to determine which events to start listening for.